MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 We recommend that you start self-hosting by using the Dev channel of the WebView2 Runtime, which is in the Dev Channel of the Microsoft Edge browser.
 The Dev channel of the WebView2 Runtime is updated weekly, and it allows you to catch issues early, while having sufficient stability for daily use.

-The Canary channel is also suitable, but do note that it might be less stable.
-The Beta channel is available as well, but it is not recommended as you might not be able to catch issues early enough for your app.
+The Canary channel is also suitable, but do note that it might be less stable for daily use.
+The Beta channel is available as well, which allows you to test against the version of the runtime that is about to ship to stable, but you might not be able to catch issues early enough for your application.

 To self-host a preview channel of WebView2: